 What if I default on my consumer proposal or bankruptcy payments?

-If you do not maintain your payments on a consumer proposal, the CP defaults and is void and you are unable to file another one.
+If you do not maintain your payments on a consumer proposal, the CP defaults and is void, and you will be unable to file another one.
 Collection action by your creditors can also resume.
-If you do not complete the requirements of the bankruptcy, you will not be discharged and eventually your creditors will resume collection activities as well.
+If you do not complete the requirements of the bankruptcy, you will not be discharged and eventually, your creditors will resume collection activities as well.

-Those are just some of the differences between filing a consumer proposal and filing for bankruptcy.
-Again, it's important to stress that you can only file a consumer proposal or a bankruptcy through a Licensed Insolvency Trustee.
-However, you should avoid insolvency whenever possible due to the impact on your credit rating and future goals.
-That's why it's important to discuss all of your options for resolving your debt with an unbiased professional, like a certified credit counsellor, before seeing a Licensed Insolvency Trustee.
-They will do a full assessment with you and discuss all of your available options, as well as the pros and cons of each option.
+These are just some of the differences between filing a consumer proposal and filing for bankruptcy.
+Again, it's important to stress that you can only file a consumer proposal or for bankruptcy through a Licensed Insolvency Trustee (LIT).
+If you would like free information on all your available options for resolving your debt, you can speak with an unbiased professional, like a certified Credit Counsellor.
+A Credit Counsellor can complete a full financial assessment for you, discuss all of your available options, as well as the impact each option can have on your financial goals.

-If you would like to speak to a professional about your debt relief options, call Credit Canada at 1.800.267.2272 and book an appointment with one of our certified credit counsellors for a free and confidential assessment.
+If you would like to speak to a professional about all your debt relief options, call Credit Canada at 1.800.267.2272 and book an appointment with one of our certified Credit Counsellors for a free and confidential assessment.